cynber/CPSC-210-Doggo-Bingo/README.md

 ###User Stories P2:

-* As a user, I want to be able to save a deck of cards to a file
+* As a user, I want to be able to save my deck building progress to a file
+* As a user, I want to be able to load my deck building progress from a file
-* As a user, I want to be able to load a deck of cards from a file
+* As a user, I want to be able to load a custom preset deck of cards from a file